Add to My Library

 Why do Matthew and Luke’s genealogies contradict one another?

 Matthew and Luke actually give two different genealogies.
-Matthew give the genealogy of Jesus through Joseph, the legal, though not the physical father of Jesus.
+Matthew gives the genealogy of Jesus through Joseph, the legal, though not the physical father of Jesus.
 Luke, on the other hand, gives the ancestry of Jesus through Mary from whom Jesus was descended physically as to his humanity.
 This is a beautiful fulfillment of prophecy and actually testifies to the accuracy of the Bible.
 Through Joseph, Jesus became the legal heir to the throne while at the same time bypassed the curse of Coniah as prophesied in Jeremiah 22:24-30.
 Both, of course, were in the line of David so that Jesus had a legal right to the throne as the adopted son of Joseph and was at the same time a physical descendent of David through Mary.

 The Ryrie Study Bible gives an excellent summary of the issues here: